lightbulb12294/CSI2P-II-Mini/README.md

 ## Grammar

-Expression grammar for mini project 1.
+Expression grammar for mini project.

 Start with "statement".